Iftakharpy/wolt-2024-internship-pre-assignment/README.md

 -   `./app/delivery_fee/fee_calculation_steps.py` has the fee calculation steps which are used to calculate the delivery fee.
 These does not modify the fee, they calculate fee depending on the order info.
 -   `./app/delivery_fee/fee_transformers.py` has the fee transformers which are used to modify the fee.
 These does not calculate the fee, they modify the fee depending on the order info.
 -   `./app/delivery_fee/fee_calculator.py` has the fee calculator class which is used to first follow the delivery calculation steps and then applies the transformers to apply any rules on the calculated fee.

+## Class relationships

+-   `DeliveryFeeTransformer` and `DeliveryFeeCalculationStep` are interfaces.
+These are implemented by the other classes in the `fee_transformers.py` and `fee_calculation_steps.py` files respectively.
+Each of these classes has their own ConfigOptions sub class which holds the options when calculating or transforming the fee.
+-   `DeliveryFeeCalculator` is the main class which is used to calculate the delivery fee.
+It uses the `DeliveryFeeCalculationStep` and `DeliveryFeeTransformer` classes to calculate and transform the fee.